miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 - Forecasted precipitation based on weather data.
 - Plant growth based on amount of water.

-# Getting started with Linear Regression Pro
+# Getting started with TrendLine

 In this section, you will learn how to:

-- install Linear Regression Pro.
+- install TrendLine.
 - create your input dataset.
 - navigate the user interface.

-## Installing Linear Regression Pro
+## Installing TrendLine

-Linear Regression Pro is available as open-source [GitHub repository](https://github.com/miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA).
+TrendLine is available as open-source [GitHub repository](https://github.com/miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA).

-To install Linear Regression Pro, you will first need to install:
+To install TrendLine, you will first need to install:

 - Python.
 - Visual Studio Code.
-- Linear Regression Pro code from the GitHub repository.
+- TrendLine code from the GitHub repository.
 - Python libraries.

 ### Installing Python

-You will need to install Python on your device before installing Linear Regression Pro.
+You will need to install Python on your device before installing TrendLine.

 **To install Python**